 The Internet has made it very easy for consumers to search for those difficult to find products online via search engines.
 The same dynamic has also made it easier for marketers to market the long tail by putting in keywords and phrases that bring these niche customers to their doors.
 Social networking is a place where people converse about their likes and dislikes and the careful marketer will use this information to identify niches and product needs based on the buzz a post or status update receives from groups online.
 If college-aged students are talking about the latest cruise trip to the temples in Mexico, that is valuable information on the preferences and motivations of a niche group.
 If you can then market a niche offering, the sale is almost made before you hit “Update.”

 Selling Before the Sale

 Pre-sales are getting popular and can help you determine the demand in a narrow niche.
-The idea is to create a custom branded item (like a custom backpack) or discount coupon that ties into a larger niche product.
+The idea is to create a custom branded item or discount coupon that ties into a larger niche product.
 You promote that to your niche instead.
 If you want to write a book on “Saving the Frogs” to an environmentalist niche, you may try to see who will sign up for a tip list for how to spot frogs in their gardens.
 If too few do, you either don’t have the audience or your niche subject is too narrow.
 Discount coupons for a pre-sale are also good indicators for demand on a “yet to be released” item and can help to identify successful niches.